Alveoli ruptured as a result of emphysema

 Alveoli Picture

-space, and the capillary endothelium; CO2 follows the reverse course to reach the alveoli.
+the capillary endothelium; CO2 follows the reverse course to reach the

 |